Outcome Bias – Why Expectations Defy Rationality

-Anticipating a good outcome activates the brain’s pleasure centers, neuroscientists have discovered.
+Anticipating a good outcome activates the brain’s pleasure centers, as neuroscientists have discovered.
 The effect is almost the same as experiencing that result.
-People are influenced by this to make all sorts of decisions.
-In marketing, the strategy works, even when the likelihood of that wonderful outcome is very low.
+People influenced by this make all sorts of decisions.
+In marketing, creating a good believable story leads people to believe it.

 Someone Will Win the Lottery – Why Not You?

 In 2018, the multi-state Mega Millions lottery jackpot grew to over $1.5 billion.
 With no winner for several rounds of drawings, ticket sales skyrocketed.
 Even though the odds of winning were 302,575,350 to 1, the almost unbelievable prize led millions of people to buy multiple tickets.